 The population of Copenhagen is increasing.
 This requires innovative thinking and alternative solutions.
 Amager Bakke represents – with its pioneering, multi-functional industrial architecture – an ambitious proposal for how a green energy facility can be combined with recreational areas that encourage adventure, fun and play.

 The success criterion for ARC is that the new city park is a vibrant urban area where clubs and residents meet and where a number of recreational facilities help to promote an active lifestyle.
-Amager Bakke represents a modern take on sustainable urban development and we look forward to 2017 when the new plant will be ready.
+Amager Bakke represents a modern take on sustainable urban development.

 We are constantly working to improve our services and energy production for the benefit of our customers, so that we match future requirements for waste and resource treatment.
 On the basis of high levels of service and knowledge-based solutions, we will manage the waste in the future to come.